BitcoinUnlimited/BitcoinCashSpecification/protocol/network/messages/dsproof-beta.md

 4. The double spent output is still available in the UTXO database, implying no spending transaction has been mined.

+5. The push data elements of the two signers are different.

-5. No other valid proof is known.
+6. No other valid proof is known.

 Further validation can be done by validating the signature that was copied from the inputs of both transactions against the (soon to be spent) previous transaction output.